cmscaltech/gpuservers/README.md

 It has a public (regular network) and a private (10G) IP.

 Worker nodes are a follows, in chronological order of creation
-* ~~`passed-pawn-klmx.hep.caltech.edu` is a cocolink server with 200G local disk, and runs 8  NVidia Titan X (Pascal)~~
-* `culture-plate-sm.hep.caltech.edu` is a Supermicro server with 2T of local SSD, and runs 8 NVidia GeForce GTX 1080 (old setup, will not work a priori with new accounts)
+* `culture-plate-sm.hep.caltech.edu` is a Supermicro server with 2T of local SSD, and runs 8 NVidia GeForce GTX 1080
 * `imperium-sm.hep.caltech.edu` is a Supermicro server with 2T of local SSD, and runs 8 NVidia GeForce GTX 1080
-* `flere-imsaho-sm.hep.caltech.edu` is a Supermicro server with 2T of local SSD, and runs 6 NVidia Titan Xp (Pascal)
+* `flere-imsaho-sm.hep.caltech.edu` is a Supermicro server with 2T of local SSD, and runs 6 NVidia Titan Xp
 * `mawhrin-skel-sm.hep.caltech.edu` is a Supermicro server with 2T of local NVME running 2 NVidia GeForce GTX Titan X

 All server have a public (regular network) and a private (10G) IP.
 SSH key is the only authentication.
-Please let the admins know if you need help setting this up.
+Please let the admins (t2admin AT hep.caltech.edu) in case of issues.

 ## Credits